Blackout (Lilin)

 Blackout is a supervillain appearing in American comic books published by Marvel Comics.
-He is depicted as a half-demon, and is the second character to use the name.
+He is depicted as a half-demon, and is the second character to use The Name, an arcane blessing which bestows vampiric powers.

-A character named after Blackout is portrayed by Johnny Whitworth in the 2011 film Ghost Rider: Spirit of Vengeance.
+Johnny Whitworth portrayed a character based on Blackout in the 2011 film Ghost Rider: Spirit of Vengeance.

 Publication history

-Blackout first appeared in Ghost Rider #2 in June 1990 and was created by Howard Mackie and Javier Saltares.
-He would continue to appear intermittently throughout Ghost Rider Vol 3 (published from 1990 to 1998) as well as other comics like New Avengers Vol 1 and Deadpool: Assassins Vol 1.
+Blackout first appeared in Ghost Rider #2 (June 1990), and was created by Howard Mackie and Javier Saltares.
+He would continue to appear intermittently throughout Ghost Rider volume 3 (published from 1990 to 1998) as well as other comics like New Avengers and Deadpool: Assassins.